Inwerpsel/use-theme-editor/docs/USAGE.md

 Then you will see 3 different groups corresponding to each element.
 The deepest element (in this case the button) is displayed at the top and opened already.

-If there are elements in the tree that don't have any settings, these will not be shown.
+If there are elements in the tree that don't have any options, these will not be shown.
 E.g.

 `header > div (with no options) > div (also no options) > div.header-left-side (with options) > button (with options)`